fluent/fluent-bit-docs/configuration/variables.md

 ${MY_VARIABLE}
 ```

-When Fluent Bit starts, the configuration reader will detect any request for ${MY\_VARIABLE} and will try to resolve it value.
+When Fluent Bit starts, the configuration reader will detect any request for `${MY_VARIABLE}` and will try to resolve its value.

 ## Example

-Create the following configuration file \(_fluent-bit.conf_\):
+Create the following configuration file (`fluent-bit.conf`):

 ```text
 [SERVICE]